Last Updated: December 5, 2024

 What is Charles S. Dutton's Net Worth?

 Charles S. Dutton is an American actor who has a net worth of $4 million.
-Dutton spent most of his early years in prison, however during his incarceration he discovered the acting world and become enamored with arts.
+Dutton spent most of his early years in prison, however, during his incarceration, he discovered the acting world and became enamored with the arts.
 He then became known for his television roles in the early 90s, most notably in the show "Roc."
 This show helped him earn a Golden Globe nomination, and a number of other awards and accolades would soon follow.

 Charles also became a well-known film actor, appearing in a number of notable blockbusters over the years.
 Most of these films were released in the 90s, such as "Alien 3," "Rudy," "Menace II Society," "A Time to Kill," and "Cookie's Fortune."
 However, Dutton continued to appear in a number of films following the 90s, such as 2003's "Gothika."
 He eventually won three Primetime Emmy Awards and three NAACP Image Awards.